songlining/youtube-feeds/README.md

 For example: curl -X GET http://localhost:6003/api/feed/PLtq51fIaqF1v3OA5pSmXbmJiYOKemjs-M

 # Containerization
 A [Dockerfile](https://github.com/songlining/dockerfiles/blob/master/youtube-feeds/Dockerfile) has been provided to put everything into the container.
+Make sure env.json is in the same directory of the Dockerfile when running _docker build_.